Ansar al-Din Front: Harakat Sham al-Islam

 Harakat Sham al-Islam (حركة شام الإسلام, meaning "Islamic Movement of the Levant") is a jihadist group composed of primarily Moroccans that has been active during the Syrian Civil War.
 The group announced on 25 July 2014 that it became part of the Jabhat Ansar al-Din.
-It was designated as a terrorist organization by the US State Department on 24 September 2014, by United Nations on 29 February 2016. and by Bahrain and Morocco.
+It was designated as a terrorist organization by the US State Department on 24 September 2014, by the United Nations on 29 February 2016 and by Bahrain and Morocco.

-The group was founded in August 2013 by Moroccans Brahim Benchekroun, Mohamed Mazouz, and Mohammed Souleimani Laalami, who had been released from the Guantanamo Bay detention camp.
+The group was founded in August 2013 by Moroccans Brahim Benchekroun, (known by the pseudonym Ibrahim Bin Shakaran) Mohamed Mazouz, and Mohammed Souleimani Laalami, who had been released from the Guantanamo Bay detention camp.
 Harakat Sham al-Islam first came to notice because of the role it played in the 2013 Latakia offensive.
 The following year the group was one of the three primary factions, alongside Al-Nusra Front and Ansar al-Sham, that took part in the 2014 Latakia offensive.
 Harakat Sham al-Islam also has a presence in Aleppo, being involved in battles for Kindi Hospital and the Aleppo Central Prison.

-The group's leader, Shakran, was killed in a battle with Syrian government forces in April 2014, along with the group's military commander, Abu Safiya Al-Masri.
+The group's leader, Ibrahim Bin Shakaran, was killed in a battle with Syrian government forces in April 2014, along with the group's military commander, Abu Safiya Al-Masri.
 On 12 December 2016 they fully dissolved into Jabhat Ansar al-Din.